btihen/btihen_dev/content/authors/btihen/_index.md

 # - Visitors
 ---

-On a quest to explore and uplift.

 Developer, Educator and very curious.

-I love exploring / hiking in the alps with my dog and I love learning new programming ideas.
+I love exploring & hiking in the mountains and nature.

-Feel free to checkout my exploratory repository.
+I also enjoy learning - especially coding and technology ideas.

+These are my tech notes / journal, but feel free to help me improve the content.